ToGanz/thoughts-blog/README.md

 The frontend is not really fleshed out and mostly done with css-grid.

 ### Implementation of the authentication
-* To save password securely i used the bcrypt gem.
+* To save the password securely i used the bcrypt gem.

 When a user submits their password, it’s not a good idea to store that password as is in the database; if an attacker somehow gets into the database, they would be able to see all of the users’ passwords.
 One way to defend against this is to store passwords as encrypted strings in the database.